wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-configure-public-alwayson-availability-group-listener.md

 [AZURE.INCLUDE [firewall](../includes/virtual-machines-ag-listener-create-listener.md)]

 1. For external load balancing, you must obtain the public virtual IP address of the cloud service that contains your replicas.
-Log into the Azure Management Portal.
+Log into the Azure classic portal.
 Navigate to the cloud service that contains your availability group VM.
 Open the **Dashboard** view.

 3. Note the address shown under **Public Virtual IP (VIP) Address**.
 If your solution spans VNets, repeat this step for each cloud service that contains a VM that hosts a replica.